May 3, 2022

 Have your skin professionally examined by a dermatologist once per year.

 If you notice any concerning spots on your skin, seek medical care immediately.

 Early detection of skin cancer can help with treatment and recovery, so it is super important to screen regularly for any potential signs.

 There are even more ways to prevent skin cancer.
 The skin cancer doctors at Cancer Care Centers of Brevard have also compiled this list of skin cancer prevention tips for Florida residents.

 Performing a Skin Self-Exam

 It is important to check your skin from head-to-toe monthly to look for any abnormal blemishes or new spots that may be cancerous.
 Use a mirror and stand in a well-lit room to check your skin.
 Check every part of your body to the best of your ability, and pay close attention to look for any new or abnormal markings.
 Make sure to see your doctor immediately.
 But if you find an abnormal marking, try not to panic as skin cancer is not the only cause of these.
 Self-examining your skin is practical and helpful, but it is still essential to have your skin checked yearly by a dermatologist to help catch any signs of skin cancer early.

 Skin Cancer Care is Available in Brevard County

 Cancer Care Centers of Brevard offers a variety of treatment options for individuals who are diagnosed with skin cancer.
 Our skin cancer specialists cater to each patient's unique needs and strive to help you feel your absolute best no matter your diagnosis.
-Whether you need skin cancer treatment or a second opinion on diagnosis, find a skin cancer expert at one of our locations in Melbourne, Rockledge, Palm Bay, Merritt Island, and Sebastian, FL.
+Whether you need skin cancer treatment or a second opinion on diagnosis, find a skin cancer expert at one of our locations in Melbourne, Rockledge, Palm Bay, and Merritt Island, FL.
 We even work with your other care providers to provide the highest quality of care.

 Categories: Skin Cancer